 Your course and stay at the Laboratory will eventually come to an end.
 Here is some information to help ease your departure:

 Check-Out: Check-out is 10 AM and extensions are not possible because Housekeeping has to turn over the room in time for the incoming course and/or meeting participants.
-For those supplied with a room key, please make sure to return it to the Meetings & Courses Counter.
+For those supplied with a room key, please make sure to return it to the Meetings & Courses Office.

 Travel: For those who traveled by car or ferry, simply reverse the ground travel itinerary you followed to Main Campus.
 For those whose travel involves an airport, either reverse the ground travel itinerary you took to Main Campus, or choose from below an alternative ground transportation itinerary to your airport.

 For international travelers, plan to arrive at the airport three hours prior to your departure time to apportion time for Check-in and Security.
-Domestic travelers, can arrive at the airport two hours prior to your departure time
+Domestic travelers, can arrive at the airport two hours prior to their departure time

 Our alumni have described their experience at our courses as “life-changing” and return to their labs with a larger, international network of professional colleagues.
 To help our alumni maintain and, most importantly, continuously expand their networks, we developed platforms dedicated to do just that: